Gjon Kastrioti II: The return of Gjon II Kastrioti in Albania (1481-1484)

 Also during August 1481, in the western parts of southern Albania, especially in the region of Himara, fierce fighting took place between Albanians and Ottoman troops.
-Under the leadership of Konstandin Muzaka, Albanian fighters surrounded and attacked the castles of Himara and Sopot (Borsh), capturing both of them.
+Under the leadership of Kostandin Muzaka, Albanian fighters surrounded and attacked the castles of Himara and Sopot (Borsh), capturing both of them.
 The very difficult situation that was created for the Ottoman forces, operating in these areas, forced Sulejman Pasha to leave on his own at the head of 3,000 soldiers in the direction of Himara.
 But on the way they were defeated in battle by the Albanians and left over 1,000 Ottomans killed and prisoners.
 Among the captives was the beylerbey of Rumelia, Sulejman Pasha, whom the Albanians gave as a war trophy to Gjon II Kastrioti.

 After the victory of the Albanians over the troops of Sinan Pasha, in the coastal areas of southern Albania, the castle of Himara was liberated on August 31, 1481 and then the castle of Sopot.

 The defeat of Sulejman Pasha's army in Albania greatly facilitated the anti-Ottoman military actions that took place in the Kingdom of Naples.
 On September 10, 1481, the army of Naples liberated the castle of Otranto and thus expelled the Ottomans from Italy.

 After the victories of the Albanians during the month of August 1481 against the army of Sulejman Pasha, their military actions for the liberation of the cities and castles in Albania were expanded.
 Gjon II Kastriot's fighters turned to Kruja and launched attacks to liberate it.
-Although the Albanian army failed to take Kruja, because the castle of Kruja was very fortified and impregnable by force of arms, by the end of 1481 the Albanians liberated a considerable part of the Kastrioti possessions.
+Although the Albanian army failed to take Kruja, because the castle of Kruja was very fortified and impregnable by force of arms, by the end of 1481 the Albanians liberated a considerable part of the Kastrioti possessions including Kruja, by 1483.
 Gjon II Kastrioti became known as the Prince of the liberated Albanian lands.

 After the peace agreement of 1483 between the Ottoman Empire and the Kingdom of Naples, the Ottoman armies strengthened their activity for the reconquest of the Kastrioti possessions and other free Albanian territories.
 Although in January 1484, Gjon II Kastriot's fighters defeated an Ottoman army near the Erzen River, but the resistance and organized struggle of the Albanians temporarily began to weaken due to the great and unceasing pressure of the invading Ottoman forces.
 In the summer of 1484 the Ottomans reconquered the castle of Himara.
 The fall of the anti-Ottoman resistance forced Gjon II Kastrioti to leave Albania and settle again in the properties that the Kastriots had in Italy.
 The same thing was done by other Albanian rulers, who had emigrated and came to Albania in the early 1480s to lead the anti-Ottoman uprisings.
+Shortly after, the Himarotes liberated and held resistance against the Ottoman Empire, which lasted until 1488.

 Family

-Gjon II married Princess Jerina Branković, (also Irina or Irene), daughter of Serbian Despot Lazar Branković and Helena of Morea.
+Gjon II married Princess Jerina Branković,(also Irina or Irene).
 They had the following issue: